USCPOSH/AMS_KGD/6-pole Butterworth filter/PTM65nm/USC_65nm_6PB_FILTER_Jan6_2020/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## Xyce-compatible netlists will be located under Xyce/
+## Xyce-compatible netlist is located under the "Xyce" folder.

 # README
 <img src="Documentation/images/PTM65_Jan6_2020_Notes.png">